-This report describes the Texas Groundwater Protection Committee (TGPC) activities during 2017 and 2018, discusses selected groundwater protection issues, and provides recommendations to improve groundwater protection for the 86th Texas Legislature's consideration.
+This report describes the Texas Groundwater Protection Committee (TGPC) activities during 2019 and 2020, discusses selected groundwater protection issues, and provides recommendations to improve groundwater protection for the 87th Texas Legislature's consideration.
 The Texas Commission on Environmental Quality (TCEQ) prepared the report for the TGPC.
-The report fulfills the requirements of Texas Water Code, §26.405.
+The report fulfills the requirements of Texas Water Code (TWC), Section 26.405.

 The TGPC has reviewed its statutory guidance and recommends that the legislature reconsider the TGPC's membership and review its present powers and duties.
-The recommendations include:
+The recommendations include all of the following:

-- Adding the Texas Parks and Wildlife Department as a TGPC member; - Supporting the development of an electronic groundwater contamination case database; - Amending language concerning pesticide management plans; - Amending language concerning notice of groundwater contamination; - Establishing an abandoned water well plugging fund; and, - Supporting agency programs or initiatives concerning groundwater.
+- Adding the Texas Parks and Wildlife Department as a TGPC member. - Amending language to move the annual TGPC Joint Groundwater Monitoring and Contamination Report (Joint Report) due date from April to June. - Amending language concerning pesticide management plans. - Amending language concerning notice of groundwater contamination. - Establishing an abandoned water well plugging fund. - Supporting agency programs or initiatives concerning groundwater.